 Don’t you just love teaching tricky verb tenses?

 Nope, not really!
 In particular, the past tenses and the subjunctive can be so troublesome to teach.
 But why are they so hard to teach?
 Well, for the first thing, many of us aren’t teaching our students the way that native speakers learn.
 If you’re interested, read the beginning of this series, “How Native Speakers Learn Differently Than Language Students” here.
+This post will share ideas and a free handout to teach preterite conjugations and get your students speaking and writing more fluently in no time!

 There just isn’t enough time!